Huma Abedin lies low amid email probe

 The longtime aide, who started with Clinton as an intern in the White House in the 1990s, was not seen boarding Clinton's plane on Tuesday as Clinton headed to Florida for a three-event swing.
 Clinton will overnight in Florida and head to Arizona and Nevada on Wednesday, meaning it is likely Abedin will not travel with Clinton for a fifth day.

-Karen Dunn, Abedin's lawyer, said Tuesday night that she had not been contacted by the FBI as part of their probe.
+Karen Dunn, Abedin's lawyer, said Monday night that she had not been contacted by the FBI as part of its probe.

 "From the beginning, Ms. Abedin has complied fully and voluntarily with State Department and law enforcement requests, including sitting for hours-long interviews and providing her work-related and potentially work-related documents," Dunn told CNN in a statement.
 "While the FBI has not contacted us about this, Ms. Abedin will continue to be, as she always has been, forthcoming and cooperative."

-Note: CORRECTION: An earlier version of this story incorrectly stated the day Dunn issued her statement.